 When we become nutrient deficient, we experience a variety of symptoms and problems.
 Often they can be corrected by ingesting foods that contain the needed nutrient.
 The following Nutrient Chart explains the most common ailments.

 In some cases, the prescription medications that we take rob our bodies of important nutrients.
-Check the following Prescription Depletions Chart to see if you are taking any of the medications that can contribute to this problem.
+Use our Prescription Depletion Chart to see if you are taking any of the medications that can contribute to this problem.

 Dr. Sadlon has over 30 years of experience in providing nutritional advice and treatment to patients in Brighton, Fairport, Greece, Henrietta, Irondequoit, Perinton, Pittsford, Rochester, Victor, Walworth, and Webster, NY.